Chair: Dr Danny Gale

 The Rare Diseases Committee (RDC) was formed to implement the Integrated strategy for rare kidney diseases, launched by the Renal Association in 2010.
 In particular it links the Executive and membership with the day to day business of the strategy, which is enacted through the Rare Diseases Operational Management Board.
 This Board has representation from the RDC and the UK Renal Registry and oversees the day-to-day running of the rare renal diseases registry – RaDaR.
 It reports to the Renal Association’s Renal Informatics Governance Board (RIGB).

-The set-up costs and the first 3 years of operation were funded by grants from the Medical Research Council, Kidney Research UK and Kidney Care UK (formally the British Kidney Patients Association), who generously pump primed the initiative.
+The set-up costs and the first 3 years of operation were funded by grants from the Medical Research Council, Kidney Research UK and Kidney Care UK (formerly the British Kidney Patients Association), who generously pump primed the initiative.
 Long-term funding has been achieved from 2016 with an increase in capitation fee to cover both RaDaR and RareRenal.org, the patient and clinician information website.

 There are three broad strands to the work of the rare disease committee: